nikhileshk/hello-world/README.md

 # hello-world
 introductory
-Tyring to get the hang of contribute to public repository with this branch.
+Trying to get the hang of contribute to public repository with this branch.